MCZbase/DataShot_DesktopApp/README.txt

 (2) Create a test database.
-A dump of the schema of a working test database (as of version 1.0.4) is in docs_manual/sql/mysql_ver1.0.4.sql the expected name, user and location of this database are in src/main/java/hibernate.cfg.xml (you will need to create a database lepidoptera and a user LEPIDOPTERA with select/insert/update/delete privileges on the lepidoptera schema on localhost.
+A dump of the schema of a working test database (as of version 1.0.4) is in docs_manual/sql/mysql_ver1.0.4.sql the expected name, user and location of this database are in src/main/java/hibernate.cfg.xml (you will need to create a database lepidoptera.

 mysql lepidoptera -p < docs_manual/sql/mysql_ver1.0.4.sql
+mysql lepidoptera -p < docs_manual/sql/mysql_post_ver1.1.0.changes.sql

+Once this database has been created, you'll need to create a user that the application will use to connect to the database, that is a user LEPIDOPTERA with select/insert/update/delete privileges on the lepidoptera schema on localhost.

+grant select, insert, update, delete on lepidoptera.* to 'dbuser'@'localhost';

+And then insert a row for a DataShot administrator into the LEPIDPTERA.Users table.

+insert into Users (username,fullname,role,hash,description) values ('useremail','full name','Administrator',sha1('password'),'the users role in the project');

 (3) Create a not_vcs directory in the project root, copy the file src/main/java/hibernate.cfg.xml into that directory and edit it to supply